MiladEslaminia/Deep-Learning-with-coherent-nanophotonic-circuits/README.md

 Vowel Classification dataset provided by [2]

-ONN.py --------- Implementation of the nonlinear saturable absorber activation function with backpropgation algorithm according to the steps in the supplementary information of [1]
+ONN.py: Implementation of the nonlinear saturable absorber activation function with backpropgation algorithm according to the steps in the supplementary information of [1]

-deterding_pytorch.py --------- Implementation of a similar network in Pytorch with ReLU() acitivation function for comparison purposes.
+deterding_pytorch.py: Implementation of a similar network in Pytorch with ReLU() acitivation function for comparison purposes.

+train.csv: vowel samples for training the network.
+See [2] for description test.csv: vowel samples for testing trained network.
+See [2] for description

 References: